cityjson/cityjson-vue-components/README.md

 The components are located in the `lib-components` folder and they are exported through `src/lib-components/index.js`.

+Examples to ease the development are provided in the `examples` folder.
+You can work with them running: `vue serve examples/{exampleName}.vue`.

 To build a new version run: `npm run build`.
-The output file is located in `dist`.
+The output files are located in `dist`.

 For more information you may read:
 - the official cookbook [recipe](https://vuejs.org/v2/cookbook/packaging-sfc-for-npm.html) of Vue.js of how to bundle components for npm, or